John Deane (sailor): Nottingham Galley and Boon Island

 At around 9:00 pm on 11 December Deane's ship struck a rock outcrop on Boon Island, approximately eleven kilometres off York, Maine.
 The entire crew made it ashore on Boon Island, but the cargo and galley were wrecked and lost to the sea.

-The crew were marooned without food, shelter or fire.
-The ship's cook died soon after wrecking on the island with his body cast to sea.
+The crew was marooned without food, shelter or fire.
+The ship's cook died soon after wrecking on the island, and his body was cast to sea.
 The carpenter died soon after.
-The crew made the decision to cannibalise the dead man in the hope of surviving until being rescued.
-Deane later wrote of the event, that the crew were "reduced to the most deplorable and melancholy circumstances imaginable".
-Having discussing the legal and moral ramification of the situation, the crew felt "obliged to submit to [their] craving appetites."
-Deane disposed of elements of the body distinguishing it as that of a human.
-Lacking fire, the crew were forced to eat the body raw.
+The crew decided to cannibalise the dead man in the hope of surviving until being rescued.
+Deane later wrote of the event that the crew were "reduced to the most deplorable and melancholy circumstances imaginable".
+Having discussed the legal and moral ramifications of the situation, the crew felt "obliged to submit to [their] craving appetites."
+Deane disposed of elements of the body that distinguished it as that of a human.
+Lacking fire, the crew was forced to eat the body raw.

 The remaining twelve men survived without fire and with depleted resources for almost two months.
 In mid-January, the remaining crew attempted to construct a raft from the remaining parts of the ship and sent two men toward land in search of help.
-Before they had made the distance to shore, the raft was overcome by the sea with the two men drowning.
+Before they had made the distance to shore, the raft was overcome by the sea, with the two men drowning.
 Residents on the shore nearby found one of the washed-up bodies and sent a team to Boon Island the following day to rescue the remaining survivors.

 Before returning to England, some members of the crew, primarily led by his first mate Christopher Langman, signed a deposition and published a narrative of the shipwreck claiming that Deane and his brother, Jasper, had wrecked the ship on purpose in order to claim insurance money.
 Deane and his brother quickly published a counter-narrative disputing the claims made by the crew members.